Vonng/pigsty/docs/t-backup.md

-## Delayed
+## Delayed Replica

 Delayed is a quick measure of software failure/human error.
 Changes are received in real-time from the primary using the standard primary-replica stream replication mechanism but are delayed for a specific period (e.g., one hour, a day) before the application is executed.
 Thus, it is a copy of the historical state of the original primary.
 When there is a problem like mistaken data deletion, the delay provides a time window to salvage: immediately query the data from the delayed and backfill the original primary.

-A delayed can be created using the function [standby cluster](d-pgsql#standby-cluster).
-For example, now you want to specify a delayed for the `pg-test` cluster: `pg-testdelay`, which is the state of `pg-test` 1 hour ago.
+A delayed replica can be created using the function [standby cluster](d-pgsql#standby-cluster).
+For example, now you want to specify a delayed replica for the `pg-test` cluster: `pg-testdelay`, which is the state of `pg-test` 1 hour ago.
 If there is a mis-deletion of data, it can be immediately retrieved from the delayed and poured back into the original cluster.

 ```bash
 # pg-test is the original database